How to Stay Safe and Avoid Frauds Using Apple Pay

 - Wait till you see a checkmark and Done on the display

-Your iPad or MacBook don’t have NFC chips in them, so you cannot pay with these devices by holding them next to a payment terminal.
-However, you can still make Apple Pay payments via them using the online payment option.
+Your iPad or MacBook don’t have NFC chips in them.
+This means you are unable to pay with these devices by holding them next to a payment terminal.
+However, you can still make Apple Pay payments via using the online payment option.

 How to use Apple Pay to make payments via iPad or MacBook: